-Scott Yancey, Star of Ase's "Flipping Vegas"
+Scott Yancey, Star of A&E's "Flipping Vegas"

 P.S.
 Remember, as my personal guest, you and your guest will receive FREE admission, my valuable Resource Discs and a digital camera at the event!"
+Il's Truel Properties' like exist at my PRIVATE PRE-A Real Estate Eventi

-53. Figure 3 is another example of a Preview Event invitation featuring Scott Yancey that a consumer received by direct mail in 2015.
+55. Figure 3 is another example of a Preview Event invitation featuring Yancey that a consumer received by direct mail in 2015.
 It makes representations about access to deeply discounted properties ("all-time low prices"), purportedly pre-approved funding ("up to \$750,000"), and generating "additional cash flow month after month after month", among other things: